SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/3_Workflow_Node_Reference.md

 | `maxEstimatedTokensInVariable` | Int | 2048 | Token budget for expansion beyond min messages. |

 When `prompt` is empty, the node sends the raw conversation (last N messages) to the LLM.
-This is how you do "passthrough" -- just set `"prompt": ""` and the LLM sees the actual conversation.
+This is how you do "passthrough": just set `"prompt": ""` and the LLM sees the actual conversation.

 ---